wallymathieu/isop/README.md

 Why enter culture code?
 Isop tries as much as possible to adhere to the user specified culturecode.
 This have some implications for people using sv-SE or any other culture where the standard date formatting does not fit.

-Since Isop does not know your IOC it provides a hook (ObjectFactory) in order to be able to resolve the controllers.
+Isop uses constructor injection of `IServiceCollection` in order to be able to resolve the controllers.

 The same configuration class can be consumed by the fluent api: